orbeon/orbeon-forms-doc/Form-Runner-~-Buttons-and-Processes.md

 The PDF can be retrieved by accessing that path with the proper session cookie.

+A use case for this is to submit the URL to a local confirmation page.
+The page can then link to the URL provided, and the user can download the PDF.

-*NOTE: We realize that requiring the session cookie is not ideal.
+*NOTE: We realize that if the URL is sent to a remote server, requiring the session cookie is not ideal.
 We hope to address this in a future release of Orbeon Forms.*

 #### Sending form metadata